threefoldtech/info_grid/README.md

 ## Contribute

+Be sure to check the [versioning explanation](./versioning.md) first.
+Make pull request to the appropriate branch.

 If you want to contribute to [Manual.grid.tf](https://manual.grid.tf/), you should follow this steps:

 1. Add the md file to [src](./src) directory.